zhengyu89/TestReadme/README.md

   * Real-time warnings about potential hazards

 - **Efficiency and Scalability:**
   * Scalable backend architecture for fast and efficient AI processing
+  * Support thousands of users simultaneously without lag
+  * Enhance detection accuracy over time by analyzing past obstacle data using Google Cloud AI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Technologies Used